 “Mountains, like [wo]men, have their history.
 They too are born, grow, decay, and die.
 One cannot claim that, like [wo]men, they love, but it is true – and how true – that they are loved.” – Felice Benuzzi, No Picnic on Mt.
 Kenya

 It’s summit day!
 When we woke up at 3am, temperatures were still below freezing.
 We left the tent at Mintos, and offloaded some heavier items to make the uphill trek easier, strapped on our headlamps, and with map in hand, headed off into the darkness.
 It was a clear morning, and it seemed like we were in another world as our boots crunched along the frozen trail; just us, the stars, moon, and the mountain.
 We stopped a few hundred meters down the trail because Caroline was not warming up.
 “I can’t feel my toes,” she protested.
 “Just keep walking and try to wiggle them,” I suggested, “You’ll warm up soon.”
-We walked a bit further before she complained again.
-I opened my bag and dug around until I found a couple of old feet warmers.
-“Here, take these,” I wanted to keep moving and wasn’t feeling very sympathetic.
-I think the feet warmers had lost their luster over time (looking back, they must have been from when a friend and I decided it would be a good idea to climb in freezing temperatures last winter, and I stuck one of these in my chalk bag), because she swears her feet never warmed up; but she still has all of her toes, so I call it a win!
+But it didn’t seem to be helping.
+I opened my bag and dug around until I found a couple of old feet warmers, though I think the feet warmers had lost their luster over time (looking back, they must have been from when a friend and I decided it would be a good idea to climb in freezing temperatures last winter, and I stuck one of these in my chalk bag), because her feet never warmed up; but she still has all of her toes, so I call it a win!

 We crossed a few small streams, constantly cross-checking the map, and scrambled over several small piles of boulders.
 Suddenly, we were climbing up a pretty significant rock mound when we decided to check the map (we learned our lesson yesterday).
 Until this point, it had been pretty easy to follow either footprints or trash (leave no trace, people!).
 Time to pull out the trusty compass and figure out exactly where we were supposed to be.
 Turns out, it wasn’t on top of this mountain of boulders, so we descended a bit to the west.
 Phew, back on track!
 Hiking in the dark requires complete awareness of every detail of your surroundings, which is actually a super cool experience.
 As we approached the intersection for the Austrian Hut, a shooting star danced across the sky.
 In that moment, I was certain that nothing could be more rad than this.
 It was like we were meant to be right there in that exact moment, and the mountain was forgiving us for our shenanigans of yesterday.
 I felt a sudden burst of energy and excitement.
 The scrambling bit started here, but I felt like I was floating up the mountain.

-Caroline, on the other hand, was slowing down.
+Caroline began to slow a bit.
 We took a short break, but as we learned by now, a stubborn Lindsay lets nothing stand in her way, especially when there’s a summit waiting.
 Eventually, I told her I would wait for her at the top of the steep climb we were currently on.
 When I got to the top, the views were unreal.
 “Caroline!
 We are SO close!”
 I shouted, triumphantly.
 No response.
 Uh oh, I thought, maybe I should have just waited.
 I awaited her arrival so that I could share this marvelous spectacle with her (as Chris McCandless found out, “happiness is only real when shared”, and this definitely seemed worth sharing).
 I could see several headlamps in the distance, slowly winding their way up to Point Lenana.
 We were finally at the base of the peak.
-The sun was rising behind us, and Caroline insisted we stop for photos.
-I, reluctantly, stopped for her to take a few photos, and then found myself equally interested in capturing this moment.
+The sun was rising behind us, and we stopped for a few glorious photos.

 From this side of Lenana, there is no obvious path up to the summit.
 We followed the foot prints as far as they took us, and then decided we should just start heading up.
 The summit looked so close, and yet it would be another 1-2 hours before we summited.
 From this point, we hopped delicately from rock to rock for fear of starting a rock slide.
 We ended up traversing across the front, to the right, where you could finally see a bit of a path.
 Caroline stopped again, “I’m not sure if I’m going to make it.”
 “Sure you are!”
 I urged, “Look at how close we are!
 You can’t stop now.
 Alex Honnold puked the whole way up and he was fine.”
-I was trying to be encouraging and patient, but simultaneously make her laugh.
-I also knew we were racing the clock if we wanted to make it back to Nairobi that night.
+I thought I was being encouraging and funny.
 “Sorry to tell you that I’m not Alex Honnold,” she wasn’t amused, “Just keep going, I’ll catch up.”
 “Uh…should I take the camera?”
 I asked, pointing to the camera around her neck.
 That must have sparked something in her, because she replied, “What?
 No, why would you need to take the camera.
 I’ll be right behind you.”
-(Just to clarify: at this point it would have been a quick descent to get to a safe altitude, and we would have totally descended if she were actually sick.)

 The last stretch was full-on scrambling on all fours.
 At one point, Caroline threw one of her classic pointless, yet elegant, heel hooks to pull herself up over a rock.
 It was challenging, I won’t lie, but I was having the time of my life.
-I was slightly afraid that Caroline was going to kill me for bringing her up here, but the summit was too close to worry about that now.
 We would climb through a difficult section and there would be two more, tougher sections, around the corner.
 It was a rock maze that seemed to go on forever.
 Finally, I saw a patch of snow.
 I called out to Caroline, “Holy shit, we made it!”
-I refrained from sprinting the rest of the way, and waited for Caroline.
-Right on cue, she started to cry.

 The drive home was brutal.
 Here are a few pieces of advice: